Paorakh/workfile/specs/DRAFT_1.1.0.md

 - Each line in a workfile has a distinct purpose.
 It has to be one of the variables that defines a project
 - The spec follows the syntax as __TOKEN_CHARACTER__ <space> *Corresponding information* eg. `# Namespace / Project Name`, `@username`, etc
 - Multiline description is supported.
 Each line starting without any special token represents the description and description is supported by projects, tasks and milestones
+ - Indententation is ignored.
+However recommeded for legibility

 ## Terminology
 - **Namespace** : Department or something similar